I read a post last night about Sixth Form Induction and someone suggested a blog, so here are some thoughts.

 When I read that post it did get me thinking about the whole concept of Sixth Form induction and what it needs to achieve.
 It is an important day for Year 11 students and for us as music teachers.
 I think there are a few things we shouldn’t do:

-- I don’t think we need to go over the specification.
-That seems fairly dull and ultimately if they are up for taking music then they probably know that they will need to perform, compose and appraise.
+- Going over the details of the specification is unnecessary.
+It is fairly dull and ultimately if they are up for taking music then they probably know that they will need to perform, compose and appraise.

 - We don’t want to put them off by suggesting that it is a big jump up and that there are loads of pieces to learn about.
 We want them to feel like they can achieve and that they will achieve.

 - We shouldn’t however let them leave thinking it will be a complete doss.

 - Don’t at any point use it to assess their ability.
 We ultimately want our subjects as full as possible and unless there is someone who is entirely not suited to the course, chances are they will all be okay.
 No tests!